jzftran/jws2txt/README.md

 2. Download this repository, unzip it.
 3. Run the 'pip install -r requirements.txt' command in the command line.
 4. To convert the files run the 'python jws2txt.py path_to_folder' command, where path_to_folder
-is a folder containing JWS files.
+is a folder containing JWS or JWB files.
+5. Input the number of channels the files have.
+6. Converted files will be in the folder containing source JWS or JWB files